7 Types of Lead Generation Quizzes: The Ultimate Guide + AI Quiz Builder

 1. Segment Identifiers

-These place participants into broader market segments.
+These places participants into broader market segments.
 Examples include business maturity classifications, career stage identifiers, or industry-specific role categorizations.

 Real Life Examples of Persona-Based Quizzes